Academic Year 2024-2025

 Jennifer Pirks – Co-opted Governor

-Vice Chair of Governing Board
+Co-chair of Local Governing Board

 Hello, I’m Jenny.
 I’m a parent Governor at Dallam Primary School, because I have a child in the Special Provision.
 I wanted to get involved with the Governing of Dallam, because I feel this school and this community has so much to offer.
 The staff are all very dedicated to their work with our children and work so hard towards excellent outcomes for the pupils and their families.

-I have worked in the Neighbourhoods team of Warrington Borough Council for 14 years, in various roles and have a lot of local knowledge of the area and its residents.
+I have worked in the Neighbourhood team of Warrington Borough Council for 14 years, in various roles and have a lot of local knowledge of the area and its residents.
 I have 2 children, one of whom is autistic, so I have experience of the struggles many families face.
 I really look forward to working with the school to achieve great things.

-Donna Kendal – Co-opted Governor
+Jo Blacklock – Co-opted Governor

 Ann Harrison – Co-opted Governor